-The doubts about the SUPER-science - GISc came just after I have started reading on Artificial Neural Networks, and while googling came across the article titled "GIS & Artificial Neural Networks: Does Your GIS Think?".
-Of course the GIS in that article is just for the systems, asking if your system is thinking and explaining the basics of Neural Networks without really touching GIS.
+The doubts about the SUPER-science - GISc came just after I have started reading on Artificial Neural Networks, and while googling came across the article "GIS & Artificial Neural Networks: Does Your GIS Think?".
+Of course the GIS in that article stands just for the systems meaning, asking if your system is thinking and all in all article explains just the basics of Neural Networks without really touching GIS as a science.
 Well, it was just the name that caught me: it is not us that think in GIS, it is GIS itself!?
 In that case of course my GIS was not thinking..
 I was surprised I have not ever heard about Neural Networks in a GIS context and one can say it is my fault, but well, I am a geographer and such topic wasn't popular on the titles in geographical journals.
 And I have just browsed the online library of Wiley.com.. where:

 There are over 90 thousands results for: neural networks, but just 3 of those are in "The Geographical Journal" and all of them are of meeting, review, ceremony..
 Well, no article.